Bergen Aviation

 A/S Bergen Aviation was a Norwegian airline that never operated any scheduled flights.
 Based in Bergen and established in 1981, it operated 2 Piper Cheyenne 2 turboprop for charter.
 It was originally established by the Bird Technology Group and was acquired by As Nevi in the Vestagroup in 1983.
 This was a time when SAS did not service Bergen well except Oslo and Copenhagen further adding to Flesland's decline as an important airport.

 Later it signed an agreement to fly charter flights with Vestlandsreiser in 1986.
 It had also made an unsuccessful attempt to receive concession to operate domestic scheduled flights between Oslo Airport, Fornebu and Bergen Airport, Flesland.
 The airline bought 2 Sud Aviation Caravelle, but never received permission to operate.
-One Caravelle was severely damaged under take-off at Arlanda Airport in 1986 and left there for various kind of training for several years.
+One Caravelle was severely damaged on take-off at Arlanda Airport in 1986 and left there for various kind of training for several years.
 The crash saved Bergen Aviation financially.

 The company's largest owners in 1986 were Vesta and Vestlandsreiser.